-So, you have found your OBD2 port and now you are wondering what is all this talk about protocols and what does this mean for the 16 pins on my OBD2 port wiring mean.
+So, you have found your OBD2 port.
+Now you are wondering what is all this talk about protocols and what does the 16 pins on my OBD2 port wiring mean.
 Read on to find out more.

-When you look at your OBD2 port you will notice that not all the pins have a metal connecter in them.
-These ones are empty and only the ones that have are connecter in them are used by your car.
-The reason why some of them a different is the pins related to which OBD protocol your car uses.
+When you look at your OBD2 port, you notice that not all the pins have a metal connecter in them.
+Your car only uses the ones that have connectors in them.
+Still, the reason your OBD2 port wiring looks different is that of the pins related to which OBD protocol your car uses.
 Most Australian cars newer than 2006 use the common protocols so most OBD2 Scan Tools will work.

-As you can see above this is how the pins are allocated and you will be able to check your OBD2 port and see what protocol your car has.
+As you can see above, this is how the pins are allocated.
+You can now check your OBD2 port and see what protocol your car has.

 - SAE J1850 PWM